Transcranial magnetic stimulation (TMS) for chronic pain

 Is TMS safe?
 What are the side effects?

 If you have an epileptic seizure triggered by TMS, you will need to notify the DVLA by law.
 You will also have to stop driving.
 There is no strict advice available about what happens next, and DVLA will deal with each case on an individual basis.
-The rules regarding Group 1 and 2 differ somewhat.
+We will also refer you to one of the epilepsy neurologists at the Walton Centre.

 How long will any pain relief last?